Chart Color Schemes

 Income metrics place the area in the bottom 10% of locations nationally according to AreaSearch analysis

-The suburb of Clunes had a median taxpayer income of $36,481 and an average income of $45,661 in the financial year 2023, according to postcode level ATO data aggregated by AreaSearch.
-This was below the national average for Rest of Vic., which had a median income of $50,954 and an average income of $62,728.
-Based on Wage Price Index growth of 8.25% since financial year 2023, estimated incomes as of September 2025 would be approximately $39,491 (median) and $49,428 (average).
-Census data shows that household, family and personal incomes in Clunes all fall between the 4th and 4th percentiles nationally.
-In Clunes, 29.0% of the population (524 individuals) had incomes within the $800 - $1,499 range, unlike surrounding regions where 30.3% fell within the $1,500 - $2,999 range.
-Housing costs were modest in Clunes, with 88.0% of income retained, but total disposable income ranked at just the 8th percentile nationally.
+The suburb of Clunes has a median taxpayer income of $36,481 and an average income of $45,661 according to the latest postcode level ATO data aggregated by AreaSearch for financial year 2023.
+This is lower than the national average, with Regional Vic.'s median income being $50,954 and average income $62,728.
+Based on Wage Price Index growth of 8.25% since financial year 2023, estimated incomes for September 2025 would be approximately $39,491 (median) and $49,428 (average).
+Census data indicates that household, family, and personal incomes in Clunes all fall between the 4th and 4th percentiles nationally.
+In Clunes, 29.0% of the population (524 individuals) have incomes within the $800 - $1,499 range, unlike surrounding regions where 30.3% fall within the $1,500 - $2,999 range.
+Housing costs are modest in Clunes, with 88.0% of income retained, but total disposable income ranks at just the 8th percentile nationally.

 Frequently Asked Questions - Income